 19. Get shoes and boots off the floor.

 Have you noticed that I really like things off the floor?!
-We keep our muddy shoes and boots in the garage, along with rollerblades, so the ALGOT shelves came in handy for storage.
+We keep our muddy shoes and boots in the garage, along with rollerblades.
+So the ALGOT (BOAXEL) shelves came in handy for storage.

 If you don’t have this many shelves to spare, a single bin on a shelf would totally work too!

-20. Utilize open baskets or bins for frequently used items.
+20. Garage Storage Ideas: Utilize open baskets or bins for frequently used items.

 I use these mesh baskets (which are made for the IKEA ALGOT system) to store the hockey pucks that the boys use outside…

 …and I also left the lids off of their most frequently used sports equipment.
-This was partly because it was a better fit but also because the less steps the boys have to go through to put things back, the more likely they are to do it!
+This was partly because it was a better fit.
+But it was also because the less steps the boys have to go through to put things back, the more likely they are to do it!

 21. Use narrow bins for garbage bags.